F5Networks/f5-ci-docs/docs/kubernetes/kctlr-ingress.rst

 .. attention::

-   If you specify a :code:`spec.tls` section without providing the TLS Ingress annotations,the BIG-IP device uses Local traffic policies to redirect HTTP requests to HTTPS.
+   If you specify a :code:`spec.tls` section without providing the TLS Ingress properties,the BIG-IP device uses Local traffic policies to redirect HTTP requests to HTTPS.

 .. _add health monitor to ingress: